ops-guru/biocatch-poc-dependencies/airflow/dags/README.md

 `spark_app_chart_in_cluster_1.py` - shows the usage of KubernetesPodOperator Airflow provider which uses `spark-application` helm chart installed from a K8s pod.
 - Make sure that app is being deployed in the same namespace where `service_account_name` specified in DAG is located.

+`spark_crossplane_app_chart_in_cluster_1.py` - shows the usage of 2 KubernetesPodOperators Airflow providers, which use `crossplane-service-account` and `spark-application` helm charts installed from a K8s pod.
+- Make sure that app is being deployed in the same namespace where `service_account_name` specified in DAG is located.